aeris170/aeris170/README.md

 ## - 🕹️ My Job

 I'm working as a Rendering Engineer for 4DSight, a deep video monetization platform.
-I'm implemting a graphics library for Python using C++/OpenGL. 😮
+I'm implementing a graphics library for Python using C++/OpenGL. 😮

 I'm also working as an independent Game Engine Developer ;) 🎮